 The second tier of requirements includes the National Construction Code (NCC) – which includes the Building Code of Australia (BCA) and the Plumbing Code of Australia (PCA) – and the Australian Standards.
 Together, the NCC and Australian Standards set out the minimum requirements for both exterior and interior building elements.
-On their own, neither the NCC nor Australian Standards are legally binding.
-In other words, failure to comply with the NCC does not automatically create a legal issue: it is where this failure is egregious and/or causes an incident such as personal injury, loss of life, or damage to property that a designer or architect will be exposed to legal action.
+Any Australian Standard referred to within the Code establishes the technical requirements that must be satisfied by a practitioner using a Deemed to Satisfy Solution that references a Standard.

 Designers must also be mindful of the critical difference between “non-conforming” and “non-complying” products when it comes to meeting the requirements of the NCC.

 Products and materials can be both non-conforming and non-compliant.